-The Carrollton Exempted Village School district continues to implement a district-wide positive behavior program for the 2016-2017 school year.
+The Carrollton Exempted Village School district continues to implement a district-wide positive behavior program.
 Carrollton’s positive behavior initiative, L3 * Listen – Learn – Lead will focus on district and building behavior expectations that will center upon respect, tolerance, inclusion, and relationship building.

 L3 * Listen – Learn – Lead will also concentrate upon building area behavioral expectations in classrooms, hallways, restrooms, the cafeteria, school bus, and outside areas that include playgrounds.